hayatullahi67/skillswap/AI_SETUP.md

 - ❌ Static content that couldn't adapt to users

 ### After (Real AI)
-- ✅ Dynamic content generation using OpenAI GPT-4
+- ✅ Dynamic content generation using Gemini 1.5 Pro
 - ✅ Supports **any skill** a user wants to learn
 - ✅ Personalized based on user level (beginner/intermediate/advanced)
 - ✅ Real-time quiz and code example generation